damayantiazure/devsecops/Labs/Module 4 -Automating a Secure and Compliant Pipeline.md

 ### Exercise 2: Remediation

-1. Navigate to the `Release` section under the `Pipelines` menu, select `MyHealth.AKS.Release` and select the latest release.
+1. Navigate to the `Release` section under the `Pipelines` menu, select `MyHealth.Release` and select the latest release.

     ![Remediation](./images/Module4-RemediationCheck.png =800x)